osiris-dnalang/osiris-cli/QBYTE_MINING_STRATEGY.md

-# Concrete Research Strategy - Directly Addressing Your Original Questions
+# Concrete Research Strategy -

-This document answers the 5 specific requirements you posed, with concrete implementations.

----

 ## 1. Redefinition of Hypothesis in QIF Terms (Not Just Z-Correlations)